London Broil is marinated juicy, flavorful, buttery tender steak that takes minutes to broil in the oven – and it’s inexpensive and feeds a crowd!

 How to Tell When London Broil Is Done

-Flank steak and top round are both lean cuts of beef, so it is best not to cook them above medium or else they can be tough and chewy instead of juicy.
-I would aim for medium-rare for the juiciest London Broil.
-That being said, the marinade gives you a little wiggle room, but I wouldn’t push it.
+Flank steak and top round are both lean cuts of beef, so it is best not to cook them above medium.
+Otherwise, they can be tough and chewy instead of juicy.
+I aim for medium-rare for the juiciest London Broil.

-The easiest way to tell when the London Broil is done cooking is to use a meat thermometer.
+Using a meat thermometer is the easiest way to tell when the steak is done cooking.
 An internal thermometer should read 130-135 degrees F for medium rare or around 140-145 degrees for medium.
 Here’s the complete steak temperature breakdown:

-NOTE: The USDA recommends steaks and roasts be cooked to 145°F and then rested for at least 3 minutes for safety.
+NOTE: The USDA recommends cooking steaks to 145°F and resting them for at least 3 minutes for safety.

 HOW TO cut London broil